 Maggie Geiler is an intern at the TODAY Show and a student at Fuller Seminary!
 She’s extremely passionate about the news and creating authentic storytelling.
-Check out our profile on Maggie to learn more about her experiences with her career in the media!
+Check out her profile feature to learn more about Maggie's experiences with her career in the media!

 Q: Tell us a bit about yourself!

 Maggie: “I grew up in Texas my entire life, born and raised.
 A little over a year ago, I moved to LA to start grad school at Fuller Seminary!
 I love hosting, entertaining, bringing people together, telling stories, adventuring around LA, laughing until I wheeze (it's a self-considered hobby) and a good cocktail!”

 Q: Do you have any favorite memories from your time at Baylor University?
 What organizations were you involved in on campus?

 Maggie: “I absolutely LOVED college!
 I was in Pi Beta Phi, and got to live in a house with 7 other girls.
 We were always pranking each other and laughing, it felt like a movie.
 I was also involved in different overseas internships every summer, where I got to spend 3 months in different countries partnering with mission and non-profit organizations.
 My experiences of meeting people from all over the world truly changed my life.
 I had the privilege of sitting with Indonesians in villages who don't have access to healthcare or even basic medicine, I learned from South African friends who have to protest simply to have equal opportunities due to the racism, violence, and hate they experience every day, and I sat with Syrian refugee women who had lost everything they had.
 These experiences propelled me into the news because there are so many stories that must be told.
 There are people that must be represented.
 During such a pivotal time in our culture and in our world, we must first acknowledge people's stories and sit with their pain to be able to begin to tap into hope.
 We can't imagine better things for people we don't even know.
 Acknowledging people and the power of their story is powerful.”